Siliconrob/pycon-2018-proposal/readme.md

 _Guidelines: Puns, jokes, or “hooks” in titles are okay, but make sure that if all someone knew was the title, they still would have some idea what the presentation is about._

 ## Description
-Maps are a powerful tool that we use every day.
-Python is well-equipped to handle spatial data and has there are plenty of libraries to help you perform spatial analysis and create beautiful maps.
+Maps showing all kinds of data are powerful tools that we use in various parts of our lives every day.
+Python is well-equipped to handle spatial data and has plenty of libraries to help you perform spatial analysis and create beautiful maps.
 In this talk, we'll discover the fascinating world of GIS by covering topics like projections and coordinate systems, best practices for map making, static maps verses web maps, and how Python can be used to solve spatial problems and visualize spatial data.

 _Guidelines: Both your title and this description are made public and displayed in the conference program to help attendees decide whether they are interested in this presentation.
 Limit this description to a few concise paragraphs._